LexaLukovka/MyTrelloFrontend/README.md

 Go to *F12 => Application => Clear storage => Clear site data*

-Add can drag group card in board
+Also you can drag a group of cards on the board